mopore/jni-utils-npm-module/README.md

 * Code to easier operate with dates, delays and arrays

 # Release History

+## v1.9.0
+ - New DatUtils.isSameDay function
+ - Introduction of jest.js

 v1.8.0 New today() function.
 v1.7.2 Messed up the release process again. v1.7.1 Namenormalizer actually exposed.